 \subsection{Convergence analysis}

-We evaluate our algorithm on a planar maze environment $\mathcal{X} = [-100, 800] \times [-100, 600]$ containing 13 obstacles: rectangular barriers, polygonal approximations of circles, U-shaped regions, star polygons, and narrow passages (60 cm width).
-The start state is $x_{\text{start}} = (400, 250)^T$ and goal state is $x_{\text{goal}} = (385, 470)^T$, requiring navigation through the maze structure and around multiple obstacles.
+The algorithm is evaluated on a planar maze environment $\mathcal{X} = [-100, 800] \times [-100, 600]$ containing 13 obstacles: rectangular barriers, polygonal approximations of circles, U-shaped regions, star polygons, and narrow passages (60\,cm width).
+The start state is $x_{\text{start}} = (400, 250)^T$ and the goal state is $x_{\text{goal}} = (385, 470)^T$, requiring navigation through the maze structure and around multiple obstacles.
 This environment exemplifies the challenges of motion planning in cluttered spaces with both narrow passages and complex obstacle geometries.

-Figures \ref{fig:iteration_plot} demonstrate the algorithm's convergence behavior in a complex 2D environment.
-The algorithm executed 8 iterations, with significant solution improvements occurring at iterations 1, 2, 5, and 8 (marked with green stars).
-The final optimal solution achieved a cost of 698.603.
-The cost function exhibits rapid initial decrease followed by stabilization, validating our theoretical convergence guarantees.
-The hybrid zonotope decomposition enables systematic exploration of multiple homotopy classes, efficiently identifying the globally optimal path.
+Figure~\ref{fig:iteration_plot} illustrates the convergence behavior of the algorithm in a complex 2D environment.
+Over 8 iterations, significant solution improvements occur at iterations 1, 2, 5, and 8 (marked with green stars), yielding a final cost of 698.603.
+The cost exhibits a rapid initial decrease followed by stabilization, consistent with the theoretical convergence guarantees.
+The hybrid zonotope decomposition enables systematic exploration of multiple homotopy classes, thereby efficiently identifying the globally optimal path.